Newborn sleep patterns

 Newborn sleep rhythms: Why newborns seem to sleep—and wake—around the clock

 The timing of adult sleep is governed by circadian rhythms--physiological changes that follow a 24-hour cycle.
 Many of these changes are influenced by your exposure to light.

 When you expose yourself to sunlight each morning, you help maintain your internal clock.
 Even if you are sleep-deprived, morning light exposure helps ensure that you will be more alert during the day than you are at night.
 As the day wears on and darkness falls, your body begins to produce less cortisol (a hormone that keeps you alert) and more melatonin (the hormone of drowsiness).
-When you expose yourself to bright artificial lights at night, you interfere with these changes and may find it harder to fall asleep (Dement and Vaughan 1999).
+When you expose yourself to bright, artificial lighting in the evening--particularly to lights that include the blue part of the spectrum--you delay these changes and may find it harder to fall asleep (Wahnschaffe et al 2013).

-Unfortunately for sleepless parents, newborn sleep is not governed by circadian rhythms.
+Unfortunately for sleepless parents, newborn sleep is not governed by strong circadian rhythms.

 It doesn’t start that way.
 During pregnancy, fetuses are tuned into their mothers’ physiological cues about day and night.
 Fetal heart and respiratory rates speed up when Mom is active and slow down when she is sleeping (Mirmiran et al 2003).
 Such changes may be influenced by maternal hormones, particularly melatonin.
 Maternal melatonin passes through the placenta and may direct the fetus’ internal clock (Torres-Farfan et al 2006).

 But after birth, this intimate hormonal connection is broken, and newborns must rely on their own internal clocks.
 But they haven’t yet developed their own circadian rhythms of melatonin production (Kennaway 1996).
 Nor have newborns developed circadian rhythms for the production of cortisol.